How We’re Paid – Why Our Services Cost Dental Tenants and Buyers Zero

-We’re licensed real estate brokers, and are allowed by agreement, to share in the Listing fees paid to the Landlord’s broker.
+As licensed real estate brokers we are allowed, by agreement, to share in the listing fees paid to the Landlord’s broker.

-- Hire a consultant and pay a percentage fee based on dollars saved.
-One might ask, if a real estate tenant broker is paid a portion of the Landlord Broker’s Listing fee, what is the incentive of the tenant broker to work to maximize lease savings to the dental tenant versus the dental tenant hiring a consultant on a percentage fee based on dollars saved?
+A dental tenant might ask: if a real estate tenant brokers is paid a portion of the Landlord Broker’s Listing fee, what is the incentive of the tenant broker to work to maximize lease savings to the dental tenant versus the dental tenant hiring a consultant on a percentage fee based on dollars saved?

 We are licensed real estate brokers and are bound by the Laws of Real Estate Agency Representation to uphold the strict requirement of fiduciary responsibility to our clients: Loyalty, Confidentiality, Disclosure, Obedience, Reasonable Care and Diligence, Accounting, Fidelity, Integrity, and Competency.